dzoxploit/dzoxploit/README.md

 ### Hi there 👋

 My name Is didin nur yahya.
-I am sophomore computer science engineering basicly skills in Backend development, Web development, Desktop Apps Development, Test Engineer and newbie Android Developer
+I am Final year student computer science engineering basicly skills in Backend development, Web development, Desktop Apps Development, Test Engineer and newbie Android Developer

 Here are some ideas to get you started: